Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 After finishing the draft assembly we used `seqkit stats` to see some basic statistics about the assembly.
 We will be using it again to get summary statistics for all three of the assemblies (unpolished, long read polished and short read polished).
 We can then use those statistics to examine the polishing process.

-We can review the help documentation for seqkit stats.
+Let's review the help documentation for seqkit stats.
 ~~~
-cd ~/cs_course/analysis/
 seqkit stats --help
 ~~~
 {: .bash}